Location: La Jolla (12 Miles / 20 Minutes North of Downtown San Diego)

 Traffic – Torrey Pines Road is the main route providing access from San Diego highways to both Prospect Street and Girard Avenue.
 Traffic is slow leaving La Jolla on Torrey Pines Road during the middle and late afternoon hours on weekdays.
 Fortunately, you have a great view down to La Jolla Shores while you wait in traffic that may delay you up to 10 minutes.
 Summer traffic can be very heavy entering La Jolla from highway I-5 throughout the day.
 (Learn how to get the latest traffic updates.)

-Transit – Buses do serve the Village of La Jolla.
-It is an hour’s ride from downtown San Diego.
+Transit – Buses do serve the Village of La Jolla but it takes an hour to reach La Jolla if you are visiting from downtown San Diego.
 (See San Diego Transit Information for bus schedules and information for the online Transit Planner.)

 La Jolla Sightseeing Tour – TourGuideTim, owner of this travel web site, offers half-Day, Expert-Guided Tours from San Diego to La Jolla and Torrey Pines.
 Enjoy Amazing views, Fascinating Trivia, and free time.

 See 360 degree views from one of the highest hilltops along the Southern California coast, Multi-million dollar mansions, Sea Lions, Seals, Brown Pelicans, Cormorants, Paragliders flying off ocean cliffs, and Torrey Pines Golf Course, home to the 2008 U.S. Open.